3 mins read

 Your diet should consist of plenty of whole foods and less junk or fast food.
 Eating fresh produce such as fruit and vegetables alongside lean cuts of meat can ensure a good nutrient intake.

-Try eating more complex carbohydrates such as wholegrains, beans, legumes and vegetables.
+Try eating more complex carbohydrates such as whole grains, beans, legumes, and vegetables.
 In the body, these complex carbs are turned into glucose (sugar) for energy and help to keep the body hydrated.

-Every time we sweat, urinate, exercise even cry we are losing important fluid, so we need to make sure we replace it to keep our fluid levels balanced.
+Every time we sweat through exercise we are losing important fluid, so we need to make sure we replace it to keep our fluid levels balanced.

-Vaughan-Jones, R, D and Spitzer, K, W. (2002).
+- Vaughan-Jones, R, D and Spitzer, K, W. (2002).
 Role of Bicarbonate in the Regulation of Intracellular pH in the Mammalian Ventricular Monocyte.
 Biochem Cell Biol: 80(5), pp 579-96.

-Seifter, J, L. (2014).
+- Seifter, J, L. (2014).
 Integration of Acid-Base and Electrolyte Disorders.
 The New England Journal of Medicine: 4(37), pp 1821-1831.

-Chang, T, I, Oh, H, J and Han, S, H. (2013).
+- Chang, T, I, Oh, H, J and Han, S, H. (2013).
 A Low Serum Bicarbonate Concentration as a Risk Factor for Mortality in Peritoneal Dialysis Patients.
 PLoS ONE: 8(12).